SEARCH:

 About GEISHA

-The goals of the GEISHA project are to obtain whole mount in situ hybridization expression information for all differentially expressed genes in the chicken embryo between HH stages 1-25, to integrate expression data with the chicken genome browsers, and to offer this information through a user-friendly graphical user interface.
-In situ hybridization images are obtained from three sources:
+The goals of the GEISHA project are to present whole mount in situ hybridization information and corresponding metadata for genes expressed in the chicken embryos between 0.5 and six days of embryogenesis, and to integrate this information with other genomics resources.
+In situ hybridization expression information is obtained from three sources:

-1. In house high throughput in situ hybridization screening: cDNAs obtained from several embryonic cDNA libraries or from EST repositories are screened for expression using high throughput in situ hybridization approaches.
+1. In house high throughput in situ hybridization screening. cDNAs are obtained from several embryonic cDNA libraries, from the University of Delaware and the BBSRC EST repositories, and from individual investigators.

-2. Literature curation: Agreements with journals permit posting of published in situ hybridization images and related information on the GEISHA site.
+2. Literature curation.
+Through agreements with most journals, published in situ hybridization images and information is posted on the GEISHA site.

-3. Unpublished in situ hybridization information from other laboratories: laboratories generally publish only a small fraction of their in situ hybridization data.
-High quality images for which probe identity can be verified are welcome additions to GEISHA.
+3. Unpublished in situ hybridization information: Laboratories generally publish only a small percentage of their in situ hybridization data.
+High quality images for which probe identity can be documented are welcome additions to GEISHA.

 Funding:

-The GEISHA project is funded by NIH R01HD044767 to Parker Antin.
+The GEISHA project is funded by NIH P41HD064559 to Parker Antin

 GEISHA Personnel: